 Modes of Instruction

-Course delivery options in the fall prioritize student choice, accommodate health and safety concerns, and allow the University to make rapid adjustments should a COVID-19 resurgence require a return to full-remote operations.
+Course delivery options in the spring prioritize student choice, accommodate health and safety concerns, and allow the University to make rapid adjustments should a COVID-19 resurgence require a return to full-remote operations.

 Course Delivery Options

-HyFlexHyFlex courses have a safe number of students who learn face-to-face in a socially distanced classroom, with lectures being live-streamed to allow additional students to participate in the class remotely.
-Lectures are also recorded for viewing by students online at a later time if necessary, with additional course materials posted online that can be accessed at any time.
-Classrooms have been equipped with audio/visual technology to improve the student experience for those attending the online section of a HyFlex class.
+Hyflex classes have a safe number of students meet face-to-face in a socially distanced classroom.
+Lectures will be livestreamed to allow additional students to participate in the class remotely.
+Lectures are also recorded for student viewing online later if necessary, with additional course materials posted online, which can be accessed at any time.

 Classroom Configuration and Capacity

 UH has reduced classroom capacity to accommodate social distancing requirements.
-Approximately 35% of the University’s total classroom space will be utilized in fall 2020.
+Approximately 35% of the University’s total classroom space will be utilized in spring 2021.
 And with our HyFlex course delivery, the number of students taking face-to-face classes at peak hours is only 15% of normal or less.

-- The in-person section of a HyFlex class cannot exceed 50 students.
+- The in-person section of a HyFlex or Hybrid class cannot exceed 50 students.

 - Classroom seating has been rearranged to maximize physical distancing of students and the professor.